rrcobb/snake_game/README.md

 - show dot
 - eat dot: snake length + 1, new dot
 - don't place the dot on the snake
+- show text on the screen

 ### TODO

-- show text on the screen
+- text
     - start screen
+      - So, before the event loop starts?
     - end screen
+     - So, after the event loop ends?
     - scores
+    - frames
+- show a menu, handle menu navigation keyboard events
+- respond to click events on a menu
 - wrap at the edges (currently, die at edges)
 - snake color

 - some refactoring
-    - grid to store cols and rows
+    - grid to store cols and rows?
+    - state object for the game?
+    - somewhere to keep arbitrary consts (Settings struct?)
     - associated methods instead of free ones?
+    - rename the _init functions to something else

 possible:
 - speed increase when eat a dot?